tenoverpar/echo-server/README.md

 Hints:
 -----

 Look at `demo_client.py` and `demo_server.py`.
-These demonstrate basic client/server communication.
+These demonstrate basic client/server communication as shown in class.
 You can play the short video `demo_client_server_behavior.mp4` to see an example how these two files can be called to work together.

 To complete the assignment in `echo_server.py` and `echo_client.py`, you'll be using MOST of the same lines of code.
 The main difference is that the `echo_server`: